Luffos/rxn-grife/README.md

 - Text
 - View

-``OBS: You still can use default React Native's components, these just add extra pseudo-props.``
+``OBS: You still can use default React Native's components, these just add extra pseudo-props (declaration only of id and className).``

 ## makeStyle Methods
   - ``makeStyle``